 Ideally, you should be considering majors from the time you enroll at SJU.
 At the latest, choose a major in your sophomore year and pursue internships and other experiential opportunities in order to test your long-term career options.
 To learn more about what you can do with your major, visit the 'Career Services' tab on MySJU.

 St. John's Career Service on LinkedInSt.
 John's Career Service under 'Company' is the office group open to to St. John’s University students and alumni.
 It offers students and alumni the opportunity to receive advice and gain career insight from alumni who love St. John’s University as much as you do.

 For more information contact Joni O’Hagan, Director, at (718) 990-6376.

-We recommend that you make an appointment with your Career Advisor, either in person or by phone, to assist you with your career development needs.
+We recommend that you make an appointment with your Career Advisor, to assist you with your career development needs.